oneapi-src/oneDAL/docs/source/onedal/glossary.rst

         **Examples:** ``int32_t``, ``float``, ``double``

     Dataset
         A collection of data in specific data format.
+Examples of datasets: collection of observations, graph.

     Flat data
         A block of :capterm:`contiguous <contiguous data>` :capterm:`homogeneous